Data-Driven Analysis Is Key To Content Creation

-Brands that can afford to pay companies for audience enrichment services take the data collection process one step further.
+Brands that can afford to pay companies for audience enrichment services take the data driven analysis collection process one step further.
 Technology allows marketers to build on the consumer data you already have with user-behavior taken, or rather, purchased from third-party sources.

 Audience enrichment enables advertisers to accrue data on their customers that goes beyond the scope of your own website.
 The data you purchase from these unscrupulous companies give you a record of other websites your customers have visited and how they use them.